bcarruthers/garnet/README.md

 - **Lightweight**: Garnet is essentially a simplified in-memory database and messaging system suitable for games.
 No inheritance, attributes, or interface implementations are required in your code.
 It's more of a library than a framework or engine, and most of your code shouldn't depend on it.

-- **Consistent performance**: Garbage collection spikes can cause dropped frames and unpredictable performance, so Garnet minimizes allocations and helps library users do so too.
-This generally amounts to use of structs, pooling, and avoiding closures.
+- **Fast**: Garbage collection spikes can cause dropped frames and inconsistent performance, so Garnet minimizes allocations and helps library users do so too.
+Component storage is data-oriented for fast operations.

-- **Generic storage**: Storage should work well for both sequential and sparse data and support generic key types.
-Entity IDs are typically used as keys, but other types like grid location should be possible as well.

-- **Data-oriented**: Entities and components are stored as a struct of arrays rather than an array of structs, sorted and in blocks of memory, making them suitable for fast iteration and batch operations.
+- **Minimal**: The core library focuses on events, scheduling, and storage, and anything game-specific like physics, rendering, or update loops should be implemented separately.

-- **Multiple worlds**: In addition to traditional ECS, Garnet provides actor-like messaging for scenarios where multiple ECS worlds are beneficial, such as AI agents or networking.
+- **Complete**: In addition to traditional ECS, Garnet provides actor-like messaging for scenarios where multiple ECS worlds are beneficial, such as AI agents or networking.

 ## Building